rilldata/rill/docs/docs/develop/custom-apis/sql-api.md

 sidebar_position: 30
 ---

 You can write a SQL query and expose it as an API endpoint.
-This is useful when you want to directly write queries against a [model](../sql-models.md) that you have created.
+This is useful when you want to directly write queries against a [model](../sql-models.md) or [source](../../reference/project-files/sources.md) that you have created.
 It should have the following structure:

 ```yaml
 kind: api
 sql: SELECT abc FROM my_table
 ```

-where `my_table` is your model name.
+where `my_table` is your model or source name.

 ## SQL Templating